geogsci/geogsci.github.com/_posts/2014-10-23-my-first-qgis-plugin.md

 ![Sea ice concentration January 2013](/assets/posts/sea_ice_map.png)

 As with all QGIS plugins, installaton is easy and is explained [here](http://seaicedata.remotesensing.io).
-I'm hoping to add more features in the future and potentially add it to the official QGIS plugin repo.
+I'm hoping to enhance it with a few more features in the future and potentially add it to the official QGIS plugin repo.